 Tracking Hurricanes is a great use of your iPhone.
 Have the most up to date information with you rather than trying to find information.
 This app is worth having if you live in a place where hurricanes are common.

-The Weather Channel and weather.com - local forecasts, radar, and storm tracking
+The Weather Channel - local forecasts, radar maps, storm tracking, and rain alerts

 This basic free app will help you monitor the weather and keep up to date on what might be coming.
 While it won't be as in depth as the hurricane trackers listed it may give you an early heads up and it will at least tell you when you're not going to be having a hurricane, which is good enough news to have this app on your phone.